-We have recently commenced revenue-producing operations; however, we may be unsuccessful in earning significant revenues.
-We believe that developing the commercialization aspects of a company will take a substantial amount of capital and commitment of time and effort.
-We may seek development and marketing partners and license our technology to others in order to avoid our having to provide the marketing, manufacturing, and distribution capabilities within our organization.
+In dermatology, we commenced revenue-producing operations in 2021; however, we have been unsuccessful in earning significant revenues.
+We therefore intend to seed development and marketing partners and license our technology to others in order to avoid having to provide marketing, manufacturing, and distribution capabilities within our organization.
 There can be no assurance that we will find any development and marketing partners or companies that are interested in licensing our technology.
 If we are unable to establish and maintain adequate sales, marketing, manufacturing, and distribution capabilities, independently or with others, we will not be able to generate product revenue, and may not become profitable.